 - telecommunications; and

-This program is available to Yukon businesses that have experience at least a 30 per cent decline in revenue.
+This program is available to Yukon businesses that have experienced an operating deficit on a monthly basis.

-A Yukon business means a business that meets three of the following criteria:
+A Yukon business means a business that meets 3 of the following criteria:

 - has an office with a physical address in Yukon;